See our video about the Speakers Bureau:

 Why We Speak

-LGBT people are often invisible, and our invisibility allows myths, stereotypes, misinformation, fear, and intolerance to flourish.
+LGBTQIA people are often invisible, and our invisibility allows myths, stereotypes, misinformation, fear, and intolerance to flourish.
 This leads to harassment, discrimination, and oppression against us.
 We speak because we believe that homophobia, biphobia, and transphobia are products of ignorance.
-By letting people get to know us, we hope to dispel some of the myths, stereotypes, and misinformation present in society about LGBT people.
+By letting people get to know us, we hope to dispel some of the myths, stereotypes, and misinformation present in society about LGBTQIA people.
 We are committed to breaking the silence by talking with people about our lives.

 Where We Speak